classicoman2/Pd1_2021/README.md

 - [x] Implement this task and commit it to Github.
 Preferently, create a _branch_ and make a **Pull Request + Merge** in the master when you finish.
 Close the Issue when you've finished.

 `The fulfillment of **Checkpoint 2** has an incidence of **7.5%** of the qualification of the Trimestral Project (DIW part)`

-## HAND OUT

-- [ ] The source code of your app should be available in a repositori on Github.
-- [ ] EXTRA: Try deploying the prototype using a tool like **Jamstack**, **Heroku** etc. (No compta per la nota perquè no és un criteri d'avaluaciò válid pel mòdul)

-And, FIRST OF ALL, please insert the url to your repository [in this Google Sheet](https://docs.google.com/spreadsheets/d/1FixUlq-GTvYyesiMveXqQXBJHB8PvEcZjMoXzAhiySw/edit#gid=0).
-THANKS!